asoltesz/solakube/docs/applications.md

 Manually, you can deploy applications with the Rancher UI (from its catalogs) or with Helm.

+SolaKube installers do a more complex/complete installation for the supported applications than a simple Helm chart can.

+These include:
+- Ingress that handles the cluster-level wildcard certificate or a dedicated certificate managed by Cert-Manager
+- Auto-creating a database for the application in the cluster-level Postgres DB service (PGO or Postgres-Simple DB clusters)
+- Auto-selection of the most appropriate storage class for the application's persistent data
+- Backup/restore profile with Velero
+- Auto-creation of the admin user in the application
+- Reasonable defaults for less-well-tuned Helm charts
+- Application specific fine-tuning (e.g.: sync-client HTTPS settings for Nextcloud)

 # BackBlaze B2 support for S3-compatible storage

 In case you prefer B2, you can use it from your cluster services via Minio.